The Chart for Banco Bradesco S.A. (BBD) Is Flashing Mixed Signals

 Barclays gave a rating of “Overweight” to BBD, setting the target price at $5 in the report published on January 24th of the current year.

-Volatility was left at 3.48%, however, over the last 30 days, the volatility rate increased by 3.19%, as shares surge +3.28% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.50% upper at present.
+Volatility was left at 3.50%, however, over the last 30 days, the volatility rate increased by 3.24%, as shares sank -0.53% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.04% upper at present.

 Stock Fundamentals for BBD